68th Grammy

 After completing our style frames, we were tasked to include a first pass animation for the opening.
 There were several issues that needed to be addressed.
 The edit lacked fluidity by having three separate cuts with no clear connection.
 To fix this, we needed to create a single shot, showing the build up in one smooth motion.

-Second pass animation by Hailey McMahon
+Second Pass Animation by Hailey McMahon

 Background Animation